knorrium/eyes.sdk.javascript1/js/packages/eyes-cypress/README.md

 Eyes-Cypress ships with official type declarations for TypeScript.
 This allows you to add eyes commands to your TypeScript tests.

-Add this file to your project with either:
+Add this file to your project using one of the following two options:
 1. Adding the path to your [tsconfig](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) file:

 ```json